tel/old-blog/_posts/2014-07-30-immutable_enumeration_in_swift.md

 with a few more examples of useful `Stream` methods implemented using `scott`.

+And as always, any and all comments and critiques are very welcome.
+I'm new to Swift, so I have a lot to learn.

 ~~~
 extension Stream {
     // Combining streams one after another.